sachinsharma3191/lifeline-ai/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM), Server.
+This is a Kotlin Multiplatform project targeting Android, Web, Desktop (JVM), and Server.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
-    - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.
+    - [commonMain](./composeApp/src/commonMain/kotlin) is for code that's common for all targets.
     - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-      For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, the [iosMain](./composeApp/src/iosMain/kotlin) folder would be the right place for such calls.
-      Similarly, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin)
+      For example, if you want to edit the Desktop (JVM) specific part, the [jvmMain](./composeApp/src/jvmMain/kotlin)
       folder is the appropriate location.

-* [/iosApp](./iosApp/iosApp) contains iOS applications.
-Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
-This is also where you should add SwiftUI code for your project.

 * [/server](./server/src/main/kotlin) is for the Ktor server application.